ats are the only true flying mammals, with about 925 different species identified. Of all these species, only the common vampire bat is able to

 Wilkinson, G. S. 1984.
 Reciprocal food sharing in the vampire bat.
 Nature 308: 183.

-Vampire bats are considered agricultural pests in many parts of Mexico and Latin America where rainforests have been cut down to make way for
+ampire bats are considered agricultural pests in many parts of Mexico and Latin America where rainforests have been cut down to make way for grazing

-grazing cattle.
+cattle.
 Here, control programs are initiated to cut down on health risks to the cows.
-According to Anastasia Toufexis (1995),” due
+According to Anastasia Toufexis (1995)," due to the

-to the fear associated with the vampire bat, people routinely dynamite and burn caves or roosts.
-Unfortunately, people also destroy very helpful,
+fear associated with the vampire bat, people routinely dynamite and burn caves or roosts.
+Unfortunately, people also destroy very helpful, fruit

-Currently, bats are in a single order, Chiroptera (hand-winged) and are thought to have appeared 65-100 myr, in the late Palaeocene
+urrently, bats are in a single order, Chiroptera (hand-winged) and are thought to have appeared 65-100 myr, in the late Palaeocene or early Cretaceous

-or early Cretaceous (Altringham 1996).
+(Altringham 1996).
 They are divided into two subgroups, the megabats and the microbats.
-Megabats refer to the large,
+Megabats refer to the large, fruit-eating bats

-Microbats show no close affinities to any other mammalian order, so this lack of a link suggests a very early origin.
-“There are a number of
+icrobats show no close affinities to any other mammalian order, so this lack of a link suggests a very early origin.
+"There are a number of cases

-cases where possibly closely related microbat species live on once adjacent, but now distant, fragments of Gondwanaland, the supercontinent which broke
+where possibly closely related microbat species live on once adjacent, but now distant, fragments of Gondwanaland, the supercontinent which broke up

-up into fragments which now make up the land masses of the southern hemisphere” (Altringham 1996).
-When bats are thought to have been evolving,
+into fragments which now make up the land masses of the southern hemisphere" (Altringham 1996).
+When bats are thought to have been evolving, the

-compete.
 The first bird dates back to the early Cretaceous, 135 myr, so they were quite abundant when bats appeared.
-Consequently, birds
+Consequently, birds were probably

-were probably major competitors and/or predators for early bat species, which may have led to the nocturnal evolution of these small, nocturnal,
+major competitors and/or predators for early bat species, which may have led to the nocturnal evolution of these small, nocturnal, tree-dwelling mammals